What is Kidney Stone Surgery?

 As medicine evolves, so do the different tools and choices surgeons and patients have in handling medical cases.
-Patients suffering from kidney stones can rest at ease in today's world knowing that they have a wide range of choices which can provide the results they hope for in the most effective and efficient way possible.
+Patients suffering from kidney stones can rest at ease in today’s world knowing that they have a wide range of choices that can provide the results they hope for in the most effective and efficient way possible.

 Ureteroscopy originates from the word ureteroscope which is a long thin tube with an optic camera at the end.
 When performing ureteroscopy, the ureteroscope is inserted through the urethra and bladder into the ureter or kidney.
 When the stones are found, they are extracted using a stone basket.
 If needed, large stones are crushed into smaller pieces using laser.
-This procedure is best used for the treatment of small to medium kidney stones location in the urinary tract and is performed under general or spinal anesthesia
+This procedure is best used for the treatment of small to medium kidney stones located in the urinary tract and is performed under general or spinal anesthesia.

 There are two types of ureteroscopes, flexible and rigid.
 The rigid ureteroscope has a rigid tip which limits its movement and access to some parts of the kidney; on the other hand, the flexible ureteroscope has a flexible tip that allows the surgeon to reach all the areas inside the kidney and extract stones no matter of their location.